In the Queensland or ACT Construction Industry?

 If you have extensive vocational work experience in work health and safety roles without a formal qualification you may consider applying for RPL (Recognition of Prior Learning), a process for giving candidates credit for skills, knowledge and experience gained.
 You will be required to gather evidence of your experience.
 There is a fee for RPL assessment.

-If you are unsure whether you meet the pre-requisites for this Diploma level program or, want to discuss your eligibility for RPL, please call us on 1300 453 555 or email firstname.lastname@example.org so that we can best assist you in the most appropriate path for you.
+If you are unsure whether this Certificate program or a Diploma level program would be right for you, or want to discuss your eligibility for RPL, please call us on 1300 453 555 or email firstname.lastname@example.org so that we can best assist you in the most appropriate path for you.